trambarhq/trambar/admin/src/instructions/server/server-summary-dropbox.en.md

 **Role assignment** - You can automatically assign roles to new users authenticated through this server.
 This is useful for story filtering.

+**Site URL** - The URL of the Trambar website.
+It's set in the Settings page.
+It's used to form the callback URL.

 **Callback URL** - You will need this URL when you create an app in the [Dropbox App Console](https://www.dropbox.com/developers/apps).
 First, press the *Create app* button to start a new app.
 Choose *Dropbox API* and *App folder* access.